ris3abh/winter-23/CS-615/assignment1/README.txt

 code file contains all the code work for the assignment.
-1. layers.py contains the impelmentation of all the layer classes.
+1. layers.py contains the implementation of all the layer classes.
 2. testScript.py file contains the implementation of all the layers individually and in a form of network. to test the script run python3 testScript.py
 3. MedicalDF.ipynb. contains the model implementation on the medical cost dataset.